samtam1118/EE399/HW4/README.md

         total += labels.size(0)
         correct += (predicted == labels).sum().item()
 ```
-To compare the performance of the neural network to other machine learning models, we also implemented an LSTM, SVM, and decision tree classifier using the sklearn library.
-We trained each model on the same set of features (the first 20 PCA modes) and evaluated their performance on the MNIST test set.
+To compare the performance of the neural network to other machine learning models, I also implemented an LSTM, SVM, and decision tree classifier using the sklearn library.
+I trained each model on the same set of features (the first 20 PCA modes) and evaluated their performance on the MNIST test set.
 ### SVM, and DecisionTree classifier
 ```
 # Train and evaluate a decision tree classifier